richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_IterativeLoad_fromAzureAPIs.md

 * Confirm that all actions succeed and click on those you would like to understand better

-### Step 5: Create Nested Iteration
+### Step 5: Iterate through Subscriptions
-In this step, we will nest "For Each" actions for Subscriptions, Resource Groups, and Dates.
+In this step, we will nest "For Each" actions for Subscriptions.

 * Click the **+** icon at the bottom of the page and then "**Add an action**" on the resulting pop-up menu

   <img src="https://user-images.githubusercontent.com/44923999/190455774-3fc7ce49-37d8-40c0-bb4d-b0ba410fe0e9.png" width="800" title="Snipped: September 15, 2022" />

+  _Note: Dependencies from all parallel branches will be added to the new action_

 #### For Each Subscription